-- The Common Agreement establishes the infrastructure model and governing approach for users in different health information networks to securely share clinical information with each other. - The Common Agreement is a legal contract that both the RCE signs and a health information network (or other entity) signs. - " The latter becomes a Qualified Health Information Network (QHIN) once fully onboarded and designated by the RCE. - Some provisions of the Common Agreement will flow down to entities in a QHIN's network via other agreements. - The Common Agreement incorporates the QHIN Technical Framework and the Standard Operating Procedures (SOPs).
+- The Common Agreement establishes the infrastructure model and governing approach for users in different health information networks to securely share clinical information with each other. - The Common Agreement is a legal contract that both the RCE signs and a QHIN signs. - The latter becomes a Qualified Health Information Network (QHIN) once fully onboarded and designated by the RCE. - Some provisions of the Common Agreement will flow down to entities in a QHIN's network via other agreements. - " TEFCA Flow-Down Resource available - The Common Agreement incorporates the QHIN Technical Framework and the Standard Operating Procedures (SOPs).